AnkushJamthikar/ConceptsInAI/README.md

 ## 2. What is the difference between * and ** in python?
 '*' is the iterable unpacking operator and '**' is the dictionary unpacking operator

+## 3. How to change the diamension of the image tensor from (C,W,H) to (1,C,W,H) and vice-versa?
+torch.unsqueeze() and torch.squeeze() are two important functions that changes the diamension of the pytorch tensors